jamisonb3018/ELK-Stack-Project/README.md

 Only the JumpBoxProvisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from my IP Address:

 - 100.16.xxx.xx
-- Additionally Kibana can be accessed via URL from my home IP address.
+- Additionally, Kibana can be accessed via URL from my home IP address.

 Machines within the network can only be accessed by the JumpBoxProvisioner machine.
 -Internal IP Address: 10.0.0.4